-The property of the Fund is valued at 5pm on the 14th day and the last business day of the month, except when the 14th is not a business day when it will value on the next business day, and with the exception of any bank holiday in England and Wales or the last business day prior to those days annually, where the valuation may be carried out at a time agreed in advance between the ACD and the Depositary.
-The prices of shares are calculated as at that time.
-Share dealing is on a forward basis i.e. investors can buy and sell shares at the next valuation point following receipt of the order.
+The property of the Fund is valued at 12 noon weekly on every Tuesday and the last business day of each month (or last dealing day prior to that date if that date is not a dealing day), and prices of shares are calculated as at that time.
+Share dealing is on a forward basis meaning investors can buy and sell shares at the next valuation point following receipt of the order.

-Prices of shares and the estimated yield of the share classes are published on the following website: www.trustnet.com or may be obtained by calling 0141 222 1151.
+Prices of shares and the estimated yield of the Fund are published on the following website: www.trustnet.com or may be obtained by calling 0141 222 1151.